min2ha/ukwa-site/content/target/43529/index.en.md

   "subject": "EU Referendum"
 }

-# Express and Star: Old white men are the problem for the Remain campaign, says Labour's shadow Europe minister

 A regional Wolverhampton newspaper reports on a recent EU referendum rally in the city where Labour's shadow Europe minister, Pat Glass, spoke.